FGRibreau/xobject-observe/README.md

 Other backends can easily be setted at runtime as new attributes in `observe.methods`.

-## How does it difer from Object.observe?
+## How does it differ from Object.observe?

 [Object.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe) is obsolete.
 It was deprecated in Chrome 49 and was entirely removed in Chrome 52. xobject-observe offers a cross-browser alternative to it with a slightly easier API.